dneise/bias_crate_intervention_may_2017/README.md

 This document tries to describe how to revert the "wrong repair" and possibly perform the "right" repair in a couple of steps.

-Short summary of tasks, detailed descriptions can be found below

-This all refers to the **Motherboard `BIAS_2`**.

- 1. Swap HV-channel-board in Channel 4 (#354 -> #266)
- 2. Replace HV-channel-board in Channel 27

 ## Preparations